DarthTimothee/netvlad-reproduced/README.md

 ```

 where `DATAFOLDER` should point to the directory containing all the training and test images and queries, and a sub-directory `datasets` that contains the database files.

+The `test_off_the_shelf.py` script can be used to quickly evaluate off-the-shelf model setups without training and does not take any input parameters.
+The path to the dataset has to be manually configured in the file.